 When Atlanta Light Bulbs CEO Doug Root decided the company needed an ecommerce platform that would deliver the customer experience millennial B2B buyers expect, he turned to BigCommerce.
 Because their business is selling lights, not developing software, Root knew that he wanted a platform that was easy to use, but also allow the company to innovate.

 “BigCommerce is affordable and easy to navigate.
 It has training wheels for us non-technical guys.
-We were able to launch the site out of the box, quickly customise it to make it our own and begin selling products near immediately.”
+We were able to launch the site out of the box, quickly customize it to make it our own and begin selling products near immediately.”

 — Doug Root, CEO at Atlanta Light Bulbs